AFM-analysis/nanite/docs/sec_fitting_guide.rst

     nanite-fit data_path output_path

-This command will recursively search the input folder ``data_path`` for data files, fit the data with the parameters set above and write the statistics (*statistics.tsv*) and visualizations of the fit (multi-page TIFF file *plots.tif*, open with `Fiji <https://fiji.sc>`_ or the Windows Photo Viewer) to the directory ``output_path``.
+This command will recursively search the input folder ``data_path`` for data files, fit the data with the parameters in the profile, and write the statistics (*statistics.tsv*) and visualizations of the fits (multi-page TIFF file *plots.tif*, open with `Fiji <https://fiji.sc>`_ or the Windows Photo Viewer) to the directory ``output_path``.